Medway's emergency plan

 Prepare for an emergency

-You can also read UK Power Network's advice on severe weather planning, especially when it creates major disruption to our homes and businesses by causing a power cut.
+You can also visit UK Power Network's website for advice on disruption caused by power cuts.